7 Day Seychelles Charter Itinerary - Mahe to Frégate Island

 Ideal for Summer Season

 Nestled in the Indian Ocean, the Seychelles are a honeymooner or charter guest's dream location.
 Brimming with vibrant marine life, pristine white sandy beaches and crystal clear waters, the Seychelles are an idyllic destination to kick back and relax.
 Also known as a nature lover’s paradise, the Seychelles are home to rare creatures as well as incredible rainforests.
-Enjoy the beautiful scenery from the off as you arrive at the starting port of call, Mahe.
+Enjoy the beautiful scenery from the off as you arrive at the starting port of call, Male.

 - Day 1

 Home to the capital city of the Seychelles, Victoria, Mahe is an exciting hub of activity housing 90% of the country’s population.
 After meeting up with your dedicated crew for your Seychelles tour, head back ashore to make the most of the intriguing destination.

 Begin exploring the island around the town with a brightly coloured market and picturesque Creole architecture.
 Take a break from the heat in one of the popular restaurants around the harbour.
 Boasting inviting seafood dishes, the restaurants provide refreshing delicacies produced from locally sourced products.

 Get stuck into the lush greenery of the Seychelles by taking your first hike.
 Raised elevations including the foliage covered Morne Seychellois make for invigorating walks and also provide some of the best views.
 Get some spectacular photos of the sweeping expanse then return to the harbour for a cool and rewarding champagne cocktail or two.